madhurimarawat/Machine-Learning-Using-Python/README.md

 <h3>ii) Clustering</h3>
 --> Clustering is a data mining technique which groups unlabeled data based on their similarities or differences.<br><br>
 --> Clustering algorithms are used to process raw, unclassified data objects into groups represented by structures or patterns in the information.<br><br>
---> Clustering algorithms can be categorized into a few types, specifically exclusive, overlapping, hierarchical, and probabilistic.<br><br>
+--> Clustering algorithms can be categorized into a few types, specifically exclusive, overlapping, hierarchical, and probabilistic.<br>
+<h3>Types of Clustering</h3>
+<h4>1.
+K Means Clustering</h4>
+--> K-Means Clustering is an unsupervised machine learning algorithm.<br><br>
+--> Its objective is to group data points into K clusters to minimize the variance within each cluster.<br><br>
+--> The process involves iteratively assigning data points to the nearest cluster centroid and updating the centroids until convergence.<br><br>
+--> K-Means is commonly applied in various domains such as customer segmentation, image compression, and anomaly detection.<br><br>

 <h3>iii) Dimentionality Reduction</h3>
 --> Dimensionality reduction is a technique used when the number of features, or dimensions, in a given dataset is too high.<br><br>